KESH789/ReactProject1/README.md

 Download code from GitHub.
 Unzip file and save folder locally.
-Open solution in Visual Studio
+Open solution in Visual Studio.
 Build solution.
 Main application code is in the Home.js Javascript file.